 Human resources are the most important asset for an organization (Paillé et al., 2020).
 Human resources are the main capital for organizations to carry out their functions (Ahlvik et al., 2016).
 Only organizations that can manage human resources well will be able to survive and compete in the future (Benoy & Morley, 2020).
-The ability to manage human resources well will make the organization more competitive and develop (Chung et al., 2014).
+Managing human resources well will make the organization more competitive and develop (Chung et al., 2014).
 Along with the times, human resource problems are also becoming more complex.
 Human resource management studies have also penetrated psychological capital (de Brito & de Oliveira, 2020).
-This is driven by the many studies that report that new forms of human resource problems in organizations are psychological in nature and have a huge impact on organizations (Sundiman, 2017).
-There has been a significant change in the work dynamics of the organization in particular in a profit-oriented organization.
-Most profit-oriented organizations in many countries around the world have shifted from working individually to working as a team (work team). teams) (Diricana & Erdilb, 2016).
-Ability Individuals in a team will determine the effectiveness of the performance of the team that runs a activity.
-However, it is often found that not everyone is able to work together in team, because it requires a variety of abilities individual, including communication skills well that can be accepted by some large team members (Bai, Lin & Wang, 2016).
-Not everyone is able to work together in a team because it requires individual ability to communicate openly and honestly, cooperate with others, share information, recognize differences and be able to resolve conflict, and can suppress personal goals for the sake of team goals.
+This is driven by the many studies that report that new forms of human resource problems in organizations are psychological and have a huge impact on organizations (Sundiman, 2017).